mozilla/redash-stmo/README.rst

     make up

-.. admonition:: Behind the scenes
+Behind the scenes
   This is pretty simply running ``docker-compose up``, to launch all containers of the redash-stmo Docker setup.

   NOTE: This **requires** first installing npm modules inside the container above and creating the database as well!

 Run webpack devserver
 ~~~~~~~~~~~~~~~~~~~~~